daniellacosse-code/only-web/framework/README.md

 > When in doubt, everything in the framework has JSDoc annotations - just look at the source!

 ### basic tutorial

+> [!ERROR]
+> This is currently out of date due to a regression that has since been fixed.
+> The plan is to update the tutorial ASAP - please watch [this issue](https://github.com/daniellacosse-code/onlyweb.dev/issues/216) to track.

 1. Start by registering the main **Page** we're going to serve from the backend: